 Environmental advocates need to find people who are aware of the world’s growing environmental issues but have not yet taken action.
 We need to convince them to do something.
 This will not be achieved by browbeating or berating them, but by offering positive reinforcement to work toward a solution.

 Toronto is on the verge of becoming the first major Canadian city to ban single-use plastic bags.
 But it's not enough to stem the plastic bag damage altogether.

 The University of Saskatchewan's Office of Sustainability is launching Saskatoon’s first car share program, WeCar.
 As of Sept.
 14 there will be two Ford Focuses available on campus for rent to the public on an hourly basis.

 For 14 days in late July and early August, two University of Saskatchewan students travelled the 1,772-kilometre route of Enbridge’s proposed Northern Gateway pipeline.
 During this time they took photos, captured video and documented the personal stories of residents of the communities along the pipeline’s projected path.

+Not even the Big Bad Wolf has the lungs to topple this straw house.
 Bert Weichel, a University of Saskatchewan geography and environmental studies lecturer, has built himself a home just south-west of Saskatoon using straw bale construction.
 He says humans have been using straw structures for centuries, and that it is a cheap and eco-friendly